cgarciagarcia/react-query-builder/README.md

 ## Next features

+* To have the possibility to attach foreign values to query string
+* Remove the question mark in base configuration
-* Interaction with url query string
+* Interaction with url query params

 ## Consider supporting me